gosu-lang/gosu-lang.github.com/_posts/2014-08-8-optimizing-generic-type-reification.markdown

     // compiles to...
     new Foo( TypeSystem.get( String.class ) )

-The compiler must reify the type argument for Foo<String> so that Foo's constructor can preserve it in its typeparam$T field.
+The compiler must reify the type argument for Foo&lt;String&gt; so that Foo's constructor can preserve it in its typeparam$T field.
 The TypeSystem.getXxx() set of methods do most of the reification for us, for a price.
 This particular call to TypeSystem.get() is relatively cheap because the String class is a "frequently used" Java type and is directly accessible in our type system's "special" cache, but it's still not free and is more expensive than the new operation enclosing it.
 Other less frequently used classes are resolved by name and cost considerably more.
 For example:

     new Foo<Bar>()